Kaosc/Instagram-tool/README.md

 - pip install pillow
 -----

-Download the Chrome Driver https://chromedriver.chromium.org/downloads it must be the same version with in your computer.
+Current Chromedriver Version : 85.0

 -----
+Download the latest chrome driver https://chromedriver.chromium.org/downloads it must be the same version with in your computer.

 Add chromedriver to in "driver" folder.